 Implicit Bias and Instruction - November 14, 2018 - 6:45 p.m.

-Use our Online Webinar Library to learn new ideas and strategies, prompt your thinking and promote your professional practice.
-Register by clicking on the title of the session.
+Our Online Webinar Library offers new ideas and strategies, prompts thinking and promotes professional practice.
+Click the title to register.

 Unmapped Potential, An Educators Guide to Lasting Change

 Overwhelmed?
 Overextended?
 Overworked?
 Isolated?
 Exhausted?
 If any of these words describe how you have felt or are now feeling, you have joined in just in time!
 This four-session series based on the recently published Unmapped Potential, by Julie Hasson and Missy Lennard, gives concrete ideas and inspiration for moving from frustrated to fulfilled.
 Gain tools to help you create lasting, positive change for you, your colleagues and your students.

 Session note-taking guides and follow-on assignments can be downloaded by clicking DOCX link.

 In session 1, gain understanding of your “map”—a mental visualization of where you are going and how you will get there!
 Learn how your perceptions and beliefs impact your map and the steps to take in order to revise your map and reach your potential.